ruggeri/tech-notes/randos/engines/engine-configurations.md

       force of 1.5x.
 But this is less than the 360deg.
 And you'll also have some rotational vibration.
     - These will need to be balanced out.
+  - KTM 890 engine has 75deg crank angle and 285-435deg firing interval.
+    This is equivalent to a 75deg V-Twin with a 360deg firing crank angle (the setup of the KTM 1290 engine).
 - Can be prone to vibration either because (1) unbalanced mass in the 360deg version or (2) irregular firing in the 180deg version.
 - Also, in 180deg version, there is rocking, which is the desire to